AlexanderRobles21/realtime_object_detection/README.md

 - Dell Laptop with i7 and GeForce GTX 1050: **35fps | 45fps**
 - Nvidia Jetson Tx2: **8fps | 12 fps**
  <br />

+ *Pull request and open an issue are very welcome!* :+1: